vsirotin/si-units/README.md

 How many cisterns are needed to achieve the same effect as in case of rain?
 Reminder: density of watter is 1 kg/l

+### 3.6 Currencies
+SI-Unit library lets you use currencies in your calculations.

+Some example:

+A householder has decided to cover the floor with tiles in one of his rooms.

+He has bought 16,5 sqm of tiles for 52 €/sqm.
+How much does he pay for his tiles?

+        val prise = 52.`€`/m2
+        val s = 16.5*m2
+        val cost = s*prise
+        assertEquals("858,00 EUR", cost.show("%.2f"))
+        assertEquals("EUR", cost.unitSymbols())